arham-rumi/Python_Batch_01/2_Oct_2021/Quiz_01.md

 - Don't Copy from any source
 - None of the questions will be out of the syllabus we have studied so far
+- You will not be allowed to ask me about the questions
+- Read questions carefully